 Road trips with his buddies were replaced with road trips with his wife, when in 2005 he purchased his first touring bike – a BMW K1200 LT.
-The BMW, still in pristine condition, is now up for sale in order to make room in the garage for the new bike, a 2011 Harley Davidson Electra Glide Ultra Classic CVO.
+The BMW, still in pristine condition, was put up for sale in order to make room in the garage for the new bike, a 2011 Harley Davidson Electra Glide Ultra Classic CVO.
 As the kids say, we are spending their inheritance…

 The BMW and the Harley are both, of course, top of the line touring bikes.
 And though the Harley is brand new, the BMW is technologically as modern.

 So why replace the BMW with a Harley?
 A number of things, really.
 One is the sound.
 The Harley sounds like a motorcycle, the BMW doesn’t.
-As the author Ted Bishop points out about his BMW in his interesting book, Riding with Rilke, “…at idle mine sounded like a Water Pik, at full throttle it sounded like an angry blender.”
+As the author Ted Bishop points out about his BMW in his interesting book, Riding with Rilke “…at idle mine sounded like a Water Pik, at full throttle it sounded like an angry blender.”

 Another consideration is the distance from the top of the seat to the ground.
 My husband is a generous 6 foot 2 inches in height, while I am a full foot shorter than that.
 The BMW really is designed to be ridden safely and comfortably by taller people, while the Harley can accommodate somewhat shorter riders.
 The lower seat height, and subsequent slightly lower center of gravity of the Harley make it easier to handle in city traffic.
 And the Harley is certainly easier to get on and off for both of us.